 Models can be created at different levels of abstraction, entity-relationship models too.
 The following modeling levels can be distinguished:

-A conceptual model captures the business scope of the problem, the logical model the business solution, and the physical model the technical solution.
+A conceptual model captures the business scope of the problem, the logical model captures the business solution, and the physical model the technical solution.

 Enterprise Studio supports creating ER models on the conceptual and logical level.